DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 - DON'T invent stakeholders or affected areas
 - DON'T assume timeline or budget constraints
 - DON'T include any commentary on the ticket or request itself in your response
+- DON'T include any sections in the output that are not explicitly included in this template, unles explictly requested in the user input

 **Important:** Do not include a ticket title in your output.
 Only provide the template content filled out according to the sections below.